 First Thing: Zambia Visa Approval

-After Traveling to Lusaka in Zambia, the immigration experience turned into a nightmare. there were only three lady immigration officers who were dealing the passengers.
+After Traveling to Lusaka in Zambia, the immigration experience turned into a nightmare. there were only three lady immigration officers who were dealing with the passengers.

-The lady was asking unnecessary and irrelevant questions again and again, and took more than an hour to clear one passenger.
+The lady was asking unnecessary and irrelevant questions again and again and took more than an hour to clear one passenger.
 Which made it a true pain in the ass.

-She asked me to show hotel booking, which I presented to her, then she asked me how much per night did you book this? and what’s the phone number of the hotel (which was clearly written). anyways, after a whole hassle, she finally let me in.
+She asked me to show the hotel booking, which I presented to her, then she asked me how much per night did you book this? and what’s the phone number of the hotel (which was clearly written). anyways, after a whole hassle, she finally let me in.